yacitus/SSAuction/frontend/README.md

 ## Known Bugs
-- hidden high bid doesn't work
 - previous hidden high bid isn't cleared when new team makes high bid with +1 button
 - have to refresh (more than once) to display buttons in Auction page Bids table if sign out and sign back in on that page
 - bid buttons have a dark outline (still focused?) after the modal is closed
+- error messages not displayed after pressing Bid button in a modal

 # To Test
-- error messages

 # MVP Unfinished Features
 - validate input in the modal bid forms